 Article 4.4 Public nature of oral tests and exams

-Oral tests and examinations are not open to the public unless provided otherwise in the semester guide of the relevant semester.
+Oral tests and examinations are not open to the public unless provided otherwise in the module description of the relevant unit of study.
 In special cases the Exam Board may decide otherwise.
-During assessments, voice recordings can be made for the purpose of re-evaluations of the assessment.
-At subscription in the course, the student agrees to this voice recording.

 Article 4.5 Assessment